What is egg donation?

 Actual egg donation cycle:

-Recipient: estrogen skin patches for several weeks, followed by an ultrasound to assess the uterine lining.
-When the donor is ready for egg retrieval, progesterone will be taken by recipient in addition to estrogen patches.
-Recipient’s husband will give a sperm sample on the day of egg retrieval from donor.
-Embryo trasfer (usually no more than 2 embryos) will be performed 5 days after retrieval.
-Pregnancy test will be performed 12-14 days after embryo transfer.
+Recipient: estrogen (skin patches, pills, or injections) for several weeks, followed by an ultrasound to assess the uterine lining.
+Progesterone will be taken by recipient in addition to estrogen patches.
+Recipient’s husband will give a sperm sample on the day of donor egg thaw.
+Embryo transfer (usually 1- 2 embryos) will be performed 5 days after insemination of frozen-thawed eggs.
+Pregnancy test will be performed 9-14 days after embryo transfer.

-Donor: The process usually lasts a total of 7 weeks.
-Birth control pills are taken for 2-3 weeks following the menstrual period.
-Then daily Lupron injections for 10-14 days are taken by the donor.
+Donor: The process usually lasts a total of 6-7 weeks.
+The egg bank determines the ovarian stimulation protocol.
 Ultrasound to ascertain that the ovaries are suppressed by the medications above (“suppression check“) will be performed at week 4 or 5.
 In the first 5 weeks, the donor is seen only twice.
-The donor continues Lupron daily while starting one week of injections to stimulate the ovaries to produce several eggs (week 6).
+The donor then takes 6-10 days of daily injections to stimulate the ovaries to produce several eggs (week 6).
 During week 6, she is seen every other day for 4-5 times.
 Egg retrieval is performed under IV sedation on week 7.
 The donor may start light duty the next day and possibly may return to normal activities in 1-2 days.
+Stimulation of the donor’s ovaries and egg retrieval are usually performed elsewhere (another practice or at the egg bank facility) Frozen eggs are shipped from the egg bank to the facility performing the transfer, thawed, and then fertilized with the receipient’s husband’s sperm or with donor sperm.